 Patients may be prescribed medications that increase the activity and longevity of the bone-building cells.
 Other medications may decrease the lifespan of the bone-removing cells and make them less active.

 Lifestyle factors also have an impact on the condition of the bones.
 Getting enough vitamin D and calcium, participating in weight-bearing exercise and avoiding nicotine are important ways patients can influence their bone health.

-Another part of Dr. Kaiser’s job is performing spine surgery when it can be expected to provide benefit to a patient.
-He has a few options when bone health is a concern.
-For example, he may choose to use bigger and longer screws in his scaffolding, which may stay put better in weakened bone.
+Another part of Dr. Kaiser’s, Dr. Angevine’s, and Dr. Mandigo’s jobs are performing spine surgery when it can be expected to provide benefit to a patient.
+They have a few options when bone health is a concern.
+For example, they may choose to use bigger and longer screws in the scaffolding, which may stay put better in weakened bone.

-Or he may use materials such as bone cement to strengthen the interface between the bone and scaffolding.
-If possible, he may implant the screws in areas of bone that are especially strong.
-And he may select from a range of biologic and synthetic materials that may help fusion proceed.
+Or they may use materials such as bone cement to strengthen the interface between the bone and scaffolding.
+If possible, they may implant the screws in areas of bone that are especially strong.
+And they may select from a range of biologic and synthetic materials that may help fusion proceed.

 Unfortunately, spinal fusion is not always possible in the presence of osteoporosis.
-New research on the issue is always being conducted, however, and a third part of Dr. Kaiser’s job is keeping up to date on tools and techniques that may benefit his patients.
+New research on the issue is always being conducted, however, and a third part of Dr. Kaiser’s, Dr. Angevine’s, and Dr. Mandigo’s jobs are keeping up to date on tools and techniques that may benefit their patients.

 Image credit: Building: (c) [Grand Canyon National Park] / Flickr

 Click here to return to The Spine Hospital at The Neurological Institute of New York.